 However, there are legitimate uploads to be found.
 Daisuki has posted all 25 episodes of Sword Art Online on YouTube, and Funimation has uploaded both Fullmetal Alchemist and its remake that stays truer to the manga, Fullmetal Alchemist Brotherhood.
 You can check out Daisuki and Funimation’s channels for more anime from them, but your fastest way of finding anime on YouTube is with a simple search.

 YouTube doesn’t have many of the advantages of the other services, like a community built around Asian media or consistency with subtitles, but it is free and widely known and used.
 If an anime you’d like to watch can’t be found on any of the services mentioned before, try YouTube.

-If you love anime that much, you’ll definitely be interested in the manga that has inspired them, and we’ve covered a few of the best sites to read manga online as well.
+If you love anime that much, you’ll definitely be interested in these top anime communities online as well as manga resources, such as the best sites to read manga online.
 Not to mention that Tumblr has a few good blogs you should follow for some anime- and manga-inspired cosplaying.